-The Assistant Director of Disability Services, who is a standing member of the University’s ADA Committee, administers these policies.
+The Director of Disability Services, who is a standing member of the University’s ADA Committee, administers these policies.
 Information concerning these policies is maintained in Disability Services.
 Summaries and references to these policies are provided in the University’s application and admissions materials, and its Student Handbook, as well as its Faculty manual and Staff and Administrative Handbook.
 Individuals can also obtain information about these policies through the University’s ADA Compliance Officer and Equal Opportunity Officer.

 1. Non-Discrimination.
 Chapman University strictly prohibits any form of discrimination against individuals with disabilities in its programs.

 To comply with the Americans with Disabilities Act and other applicable laws, the University will provide, as necessary, reasonable and readily achievable accommodations, including academic adjustments and auxiliary aids, to ensure otherwise qualified students with disabilities access to the University’s services, programs, and activities.
 Accommodations will not be provided if they fundamentally alter the nature of the program, if they would be unduly burdensome, either financially or administratively, to the University or if they would result in lowering academic and other essential performance standards.
 Students with disabilities who require accommodations must make those needs known to Disability Services as soon as possible.
 Students are responsible for making these needs known in a timely fashion and for providing documentation and evaluation in appropriate cases.